wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/power-bi-office-better-together/includes/1-introduction.md

 ![PowerPoint screenshot showing the number of slides per section and class schedule.](../media/slide-count.png)

 ## To take this module
-This module consists of 14 slides and should take 20 minutes to deliver.

 This course is a mix of text, videos, labs, resources, and quizzes.
 - The text provides tips and guidance on how to deliver this course.